HosnaJabbari/Knotty/README.md

 Instructions for usage are in the READMEs of the respective subdirectories.

 ### Installation:
+Requirements: A compiler that supports C++11 standard and CMake version 3.1 or greater.

-First, [CMake](https://cmake.org/install/) version 3.1 or greater must be installed.
-If it is already installed on your system you can [skip ahead to steps for installation](https://github.com/HosnaJabbari/CCJ/blob/master/README.md#steps-for-installation).
+[CMake](https://cmake.org/install/) version 3.1 or greater must be installed.
 To test if your Mac or Linux system already has CMake, you can type into a terminal:
 ```
 cmake --version
 ```